Bolujxl/Datacelot---Final/README.md

-This repository showcases a demo consultancy website.
-It provides a glimpse into the design and functionality of a potential website for your consulting business.
+This repository showcases a demo data based solution website.
+It provides a glimpse into the design and functionality of a potential website for your analytical business.
 Feel free to explore the code and see how it's built.